juanroldan1989/movie_quotes/README.md

 ## 5. Projects

-Developers from around the world using MovieQuotes API in their projects:
+Developers around the world using MovieQuotes API on their projects:

 * Oliver Queen <test.oliver.q@hotmail.com>
 * Augusto Martinez <augustomartinez2a@gmail.com> - developing a non-commercial app about movies